-Enrollment Items of note:
+Enrollment Items of note

 - Family size and income are required fields.
-Agency is required to enter all required data into SmartCare even if the client is considered SED or SPMI where the sliding fee scale does not apply.
+Agency is required to enter all required data into SmartCare even if the client is considered SED or SPMI where the sliding fee scale is currently waived.
 The benefit rule will automatically waive the sliding fee scale in those cases. - "In Crisis at Enrollment" Only the Crisis Services Team should identify that the client is being enrolled in crisis.
 If an agency enrolls a client and that client is later seen by the Crisis Services Team, when the Crisis Services Team enrolls and identifies the client as "in crisis at enrollment" then SmartCare staff will not replace the client demographics from the original enrollment with the new data. - SED/SPMI clients should be marked as "Yes" during enrollment to identify them for specific benefit rules (see Benefit Rules policy 1-9)

-Claim Modifiers:
+Claim Modifiers

 MHRB uses the modifier fields to identify claims for specific funding/processing.
 Modifier lists are set up specifically for each agency/service code.
-The list of available modifiers: Funding Source Modifiers:
+The list of available modifiers:

+Funding Source Modifiers

 - XX Title XX client

-- WC Warren County Drug Court/ATP client
+- WD Warren County Drug Court/ATP client

 - CD Clinton County Drug Court/ATP client

-- SF Strong Families Safe Communities
+- SF Strong Families Safe Communities client/services

-- PG Problem Gambling Treatment
+- PG Problem Gambling Treatment client

-Population Identification Modifiers:
+Population Identification Modifiers

-- AC Assertive Community Treatment (ACT) client - CS Crisis Service Team client
+- AC Assertive Community Treatment (ACT) client

+- CS Crisis Service Team client/services

+- JD Juvenile Detention Center

+- FA Forensic ACT Team

+- FE First Episode Psychosis (FEP) Team

 Providers should use the modifiers assigned to their agency to properly identify claims for various populations &/or funding sources.
 Claims submitted without the proper modifier may need to be reversed and rebilled.
+See offeror form in provider contract for specific modifiers.